QT-DoG: Quantization-aware Training for Domain Generalization: Domain Generalization by Quantization

 \subsection{Empirical Analysis of Quantization-aware Training and Flatness}

-In this section, we demonstrate that a flatter minimum is reached when incorporating quantization in the ERM process.
+In this section, we demonstrate that a flatter minimum is reached when incorporating quantization in the ERM process. {Similar to~\cite{dinh2017sharp, cha2021swad}, we interpret flat minima as "a large connected region in weight space where the error remains approximately constant," as defined by~\cite{schmid_flat_minima}}.
 Our loss flatness analysis shows that QT-DoG can find a flatter minimum in comparison to not only ERM but also SAM~\cite{foret2020sharpness} and SWA~\cite{izmailov2018}.

 Following the approach in \citet{cha2021swad}, we quantify local flatness $\mathcal{F}_\gamma (\vw)$ by measuring the expected change in loss values between a model with parameters $\vw$ and a perturbed model with parameters $|\vw' | = |\vw| + \gamma$, where $\vw'$ lies on a sphere of radius $\gamma$ centered at $\vw$..
 This is expressed as